What is Reflective Insulation?

 What is it made of?

 Reflective insulation is typically made with aluminum foil.
 Some varieties have a similar appear to bubble wrap while others are flat with a paper or plastic backing.
 In order for this technology to work properly, the inside of the foil must face the attic’s interior air space.
+Additionally, dust and debris accumulation on the reflective surface will seriously impact the effectiveness of the insulation.
+To prevent dust accumulation, it is best to install the insulation near roof rafters, rather than on the attic floor.

 How does it work?